kaspanet/rusty-kaspa/README.md

 ## Building WASM

+### Building on MacOS

+The default XCode installation of `llvm` does not support WASM build targets.
-To build WASM on MacOS you need to install `llvm` from homebrew (at the time of writing MacOS version is 13.0.1)
+To build WASM on MacOS you need to install `llvm` from homebrew (at the time of writing MacOS version is 13.0.1).

 ```bash
 brew install llvm
 ```
+NOTE: depending on your setup, the installation location may be different.
+To determine the installation location you can type `which llvm` or `which clang` and then modify the paths below accordingly.

 Add the following to you `~/.zshrc` file:
 ```bash
 export PATH="/opt/homebrew/opt/llvm/bin:$PATH"